-At present the Table of Allocations extends up to 275 GHz and generally parallels the provisions of the International Telecommunications Union (ITU) above 95 GHz.
+At present the Commission’s Table of Allocations extends up to 275 GHz and generally parallels the provisions of the International Telecommunications Union (ITU) above 95 GHz.
 In almost all bands above 95 GHz Federal Government allocations and Non-Federal Government allocations under FCC jurisdiction are coprimary.
 However, the Commission’s radio service rules end at 95.0 GHz, an upper limit reached on October 16, 2003 in the Report and Order of Docket 02-146.
-While the Commission provides for experimental uses under Part 5 of its rules on any radio frequency, such an experimental abilityaccess market for innovative radio products and service due to the requirements of Sections 5.51, 5.111, and 5.113 that limit Part 5 licenses to valid experiments and prevent normal marketing.
+While the Commission provides for experimental radio uses under Part 5 of its rules on any radio frequency, such an experimental authorization limits the scope and ability to access markets for innovative radio products and services due to the requirements of Sections 5.51, 5.111, and 5.113 that limit Part 5 licenses to valid experiments and prevent normal marketing.

-IEEE-USA believes that lack of service rulesmarket for technology above 95 GHz to move technology technical journals and into the marketplace. waFCC Commissioner Pai nstated
+IEEE-USA believes that this lack of service rules inhibits market entry for new and innovative technology and applications above 95 GHz; it inhibits the acquisition of private sector funds for the research/development/testing necessary to move technology from technical journals and into the commercial marketplace.
+This was affirmed by FCC Commissioner Pai when he stated:

 (D)elays at the Commission have substantial real-world consequences: new technologies remain on the shelves; capital lies fallow; and entrepreneurs stop hiring or, even worse, reduce their workforce as they wait for regulatory uncertainty to work itself out.
 The FCC has long had a reputation in Washington as an agency that moves too slowly.

-that previous FCC actions to lessen barriers to innovative technology resulted in Wi-Fi and Bluetooth technolog in the 60 GHz band, and technology in the 70/80 GHz band.
+It should be noted that previous FCC actions to lessen barriers to innovative technology have been commercially successful and resulted in numerous products and services related to, for example, Wi-Fi and Bluetooth technologies in the 60 GHz band, and technology in the 70/80 GHz band.